It’s easy to confuse air barriers and vapor barriers when trying to do your research on making your home comfortable and healthy.

 Preventing moisture issues will keep your home happy and healthy.
 When moisture is introduced to a structure unchecked, it can lead to mold and mildew problems.
 Once mold gets a foothold in your home, it’s a pain to get rid of and in some cases can be dangerous.

 Rust and corrosion of your mechanicals and ductwork can greatly reduce their lifespan.
 This will end up costing you money in the long run for replacement items.

 Now, let’s talk about using a vapor barrier with insulation that is an air barrier.

 When to Use Vapor Barrier with Insulation

-There is a lot of confusion at times between vapor barrier and air barrier.
+There is a lot of confusion at times between the vapor barrier and the air barrier.